 Boiler draught may be defined as the small difference between the pressure of outside air and that of gases within a furnace or chimney at the grate level, which causes the flow of air/hot flue gases to take place through the boiler.

-The draught is necessary to force air through the fuel bed/ grate to aid in proper combustion of fuel and to remove the products of combustion i.e. flue gases to the atmosphere after they have given their heat to water being evaporated in boiler.
-Draught also provides velocity to flue gases and so increases the heat transfer co-efficient in the boiler.
-Thus draught is essentially required in a boiler and can be produced by a number of methods.
+The draught is necessary to force air through the fuel bed/ grate to aid in proper combustion of fuel and to remove the products of combustion i.e. flue gases to the atmosphere after they have given their heat to water being evaporated in the boiler.
+Draught also provides velocity to flue gases and so increases the heat transfer coefficient in the boiler.
+This draught is essentially required in a boiler and can be produced by a number of methods.